Mordecai: Book of Esther

 Although the details of the setting are entirely plausible and the story may even have some basis in actual events, some think that the book of Esther is a novella rather than history.
 Persian kings did not marry outside of seven Persian noble families, making it unlikely that there was a Jewish queen Esther, and in any case the historical Xerxes's queen was Amestris.

-There is general agreement that the story was created to justify the Jewish appropriation of an originally non-Jewish feast.
+There is a scholarly conjecture that the story was created to justify the Jewish appropriation of an originally non-Jewish feast.
 The festival which the book explains is purim, which is explained as meaning "lot", from the Babylonian word puru.
 There are wide-ranging theories regarding the origin of Purim: one popular theory says festival has its origins in a historicized Babylonian myth or ritual in which Mordecai and Esther represent the Babylonian gods Marduk and Ishtar, others trace the ritual to the Persian New Year, and scholars have surveyed other theories in their works.
 Some scholars have defended the story as real history, but others have said the attempt to find a historical kernel to the narrative "is likely to be futile".